hyeonukim91/projects/R_ExperimentMethods_WS2021.md

 Based on the experiment design, a mock data has been provided.

-In order to take a deeper look into the data, We import libraries and the data file.
+In order to take a deeper look, we import libraries and the data file.

 ``` r
 library(readxl)